-This locomotive was purchased from the army in working order (although adapting the charger to run from a 13A plug rather than a heavy 3 phase supply required some ingenuity) and arrived on site on 16th December 1994.
+This locomotive was purchased from the army in working order, although adapting the charger to run from a 13A plug rather than a heavy 3 phase supply required some ingenuity, and arrived on site on 16th December 1994.
 It had been rebuilt by Hunslet Barclay in 1986, and worked at RAF Chilmark until that depot closed.
+With the availability of an adequate 3 phase supply in the 2007 built running shed, the 3 phase charger has now been fully commissioned, with the single phase arrangements being kept as an emergency standby.

 The two axles are separately powered, each having a 25 HP flameproof 100V DC motor driving through a worm gear reduction.
 Two completely separate sets of control and power electronics and reversing contactors are fitted.
 Control ranges from the exceedingly delicate to the totally brutal depending upon the whim of the driver.